To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Higgs, the commission's second witness, said South Africa's investment in maritime equipment had been exceedingly modest.

 "People know very well about nations moving across the sea and imposing their will on other nations in an unfriendly manner.
-Often, South Africans need to be reminded of the Anglo-Boer war.

 "The British brought almost half a million soldiers to kill the Boers.
 Those troops came by sea because Britain controlled the seas," he said.